alpaker/fill-column-indicator/README.markdown

 * On graphical displays the fill-column rule is drawn using a bitmap image.
 Its color is controlled by the variable `fci-rule-color`, whose value can be any valid color name.
-The rule's width in pixels is determined by the variable `fci-rule-width`; the default value is 2.
+The rule's width in pixels is determined by the variable `fci-rule-width`; the default value is 1.

-* The rule can be drawn as a solid or dashed line, controlled by the variable `fci-rule-use-dashes'.
+* The rule can be drawn as a solid or dashed line, controlled by the variable `fci-rule-use-dashes'; the default is nil.
+The length of dashes is controlled by `fci-dash-pattern`, which is the ratio of dash length to line height; the default value is 0.75.
+(The value should be a number between 0 and 1; values outside that interval are coerced to the nearest endpoint.)

 * The image formats fci-mode can use are XPM, PBM, and XBM.
 If Emacs has been compiled with the appropriate library it uses XPM images by default;